j464kim/Yechef_back/readme.md

-## Environtment
+## Environment

-This Project is developed using Laravel 5.4 framework
+This project is developed using Laravel 5.4 framework

 ## Homestead setup